 The next tier is all about storing the data and making it avaialble for queries and consumption by your business.

 As discussed, a key feature of Modern Data Platform tools includes the fact that they are often cloud based or delivered as a Software As A Service.
-This allows the tool to benefit from the underlying characteristics of the cloud such as it's scalability and elasticity.
+This allows the tooling across the Modern Data Stack to benefit from the underlying characteristics of the cloud such as it's scalability and elasticity.